 Similarly, its restaurants, cafes, pubs, and bars — both those on Broadway Market itself and on its surrounding streets — have evolved too, and not necessarily along the same sometimes cynically commercial trajectory.
 Yes, the one pie and mash shop may now be boarded up into the declining history of an East End staple, but one of the city’s best Japanese restaurant groups has opened a location here, arguably the hottest opening of 2021 arrived, and not one but two of the standout pandemic success stories falls within a natural, if unscientific, catchment of this iconic Victorian market street.

-Here’s Eater London’s selection of 13 places, winter 2022.Read More
+Here’s Eater London’s selection of 15 places, spring 2022.Read More